Jimmy Cole (American football): Early life and education

 A native of Memphis, Tennessee, Cole attended Messick High School and was a multi-sport star.
 He earned a total of 14 varsity letters while playing football, baseball, track and basketball.
 He was an All-Memphis selection in all but track.
 Although originally slated to attend the University of Mississippi (Ole Miss), Cole was ruled ineligible to play in the Southeastern Conference (SEC) after the school offered him "excessive offers of financial aid."

-After being ruled ineligible to play in the SEC, Cole decided to sign with the Memphis State College (now known as the University of Memphis).
+After being ruled ineligible to play in the SEC, Cole decided to sign with Memphis State College (now known as the University of Memphis).
 He saw immediate playing time in football as a true freshman in 1950 and helped the team compile a 9–2 record, playing running back, defensive back, punter and kick returner.
 In their 1951 game against the Mississippi State Maroons, Cole played a major role, scoring a 65-yard interception return touchdown and what should have been the game-winning reception to win 27–21.
 However, the referees made a mistake, ruling that Cole had been out of bounds, and Mississippi State eventually won; a photo published the next day in The Commercial Appeal showed he was clearly in bounds on the catch.

-At the end of the 1951 season, Cole received an "honorable mention" on the 1951 Little All-America college football team.
+At the end of the 1951 season, Cole received an honorable mention on the 1951 Little All-America college football team.
 He missed the 1952 season due to a leg injury, and while injured, Memphis State won only two games while losing seven.
 Cole attempted to return to the team in 1953, saying that "if [his legs] stood up under the strain, all right.
 If they didn't he'd have to call it quits."
 He made the team and became one of their top players, being one of their "big threats."
 His best career game came against Mississippi Southern on October 31 that season, when he played a key role in helping Memphis State pull off the 27–13 upset.
 In each of three successive plays in the match, Cole blocked a field goal to keep the score a 13–13 tie, returned a kickoff 77-yards for a touchdown, and kicked the extra point to put the team up 20–13.
 He was carried off the field by his teammates after the game ended.
-Following the 1953 season, where he helped Memphis State compile a 6–4 record, Cole received "honorable mention" on the 1953 Little All-America college football team.
+Following the 1953 season, where he helped Memphis State compile a 6–4 record, Cole received honorable mention on the 1953 Little All-America college football team.
 He played one more season at Memphis State in 1954, and helped them go 3–4–3, being named their "best tackler" at the end of the year.